roboticmaterialsgroup/soft-compiler/README.md

 1. The soft compiler tool offers customization to include the novel logic devices to the family.
 2. Create similar icons which can be configured as AND, OR, NOT, NAND, or NOR gates and add them to the 'letters' folder.
-3. When properly linked, the tool can generate the block diagram with new devices.
+3. When the letters are properly linked, the soft compiler tool can generate the schematic with new/added devices.